xxXazLuCaRzdXxx/customGAN/README.md

 ## GAN

 It stands for Generative Adversarial Networks.
-In my case, I have used it to generate images similar to those available in the MNIST digits dataset.
+In my case, I have used it to generate images similar to those available in the MNIST digits dataset and explored the interpolation between two digits in latent space.

 ## How it works under the hood?